-The Breakthrough Young Professionals Board hosted its annual networking event to connect emerging professionals with Chicago’s chief executives Thursday, June 18.
+The Breakthrough Young Professionals Board hosted its annual networking event, Aspire, to connect emerging professionals with Chicago’s chief executives Thursday, June 18.
 This year’s event was filled with civically engaged panelists, sensational food, and a lovely, clear view of the city from downtown’s Jenner & Block law firm.

 This Aspire panel featured people in leadership at some of the most respected institutions in Illinois, from the Circuit Court of Cook County to the Obama Foundation.
 They spoke on such topics as self-care, successful management styles, ways to build stronger relationships and how to network with a purpose.